jreades/urb-studies-predicting-gentrification/README.md

 ```
 alias conda-start='export PATH="/anaconda3/bin:$PATH"'
 ```
+In particular I find this relevant for running QGIS 2.x on a Mac using the resources made available by [KyngChaos](https://www.kyngchaos.com/software/qgis).
+There seem to be more substantive 'issues' with QGIS 3 that mean you need to specify an environment variable in QGIS directly to get the right Python distribution, so this may no longer be a problem.

 Installation instructions are also contained in the head of the YAML script, but are reproduced here for clarity:
 ```